CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 Since there are some drawbacks when jobs are sent from the workstation PC directly to a network printer, most institutions use a central print server that accepts the jobs and distributes them among the available printers.

 The integration of paper processing equipment into a network is in many cases not limited to printers.
 For example, network-enabled document scanners can be made available to a variety of users to digitize paper documents.
-For example, in conjunction with a printer, a scanner may be operated as a copier.
+For example, in conjunction with a printer, a scanner may be operated like a copier.

 Multifunction devices in this module are devices that offer several different paper processing functions, such as printing, copying and scanning or even fax services.
 For readability, not all device types are named individually.
 However, since security recommendations similar to those for network printers must be observed for digital copiers, the requirements apply to them analogously.